 Other litigation against the mine involving native title

 In another separate dispute (also not the subject of this case study) in the National Native Title Tribunal (NNTT) and the Federal Court under the Native Title Act 1993 (Cth) (NTA), the Wangan and Jagalingou People rejected an Indigenous Land Use Agreement (ILUA) proposed by Adani for the grant of the mining lease for the mine.

 The Wangan and Jagalingou People applied in 2004 for recognition of their native title for an area northwest of Emerald in central Queensland.
 The northewestern part of the claimed area includes the land on which the mine is proposed.
 The NNTT has registered the Wangan and Jagalingou People’s native title claim but the application has not yet been decided.
 Registration of their native title claim gives the Wangan and Jagalingou People a right to negotiate in relation to government decisions that may affect their native title interests, such as the grant of a mining lease, under the future acts regime of the NTA.

 When negotiations for an ILUA were unsuccessful, Adani applied to the NNTT for determination of a grant of a mining lease for the mine under the NTA.
 The Tribunal held in 2013 that it had jurisdiction to hear the application.
 It subsequently determined on 8 April 2015 that the mine could proceed under the future acts regime of the NTA.
-The Wangan and Jagalingou People have appealed this determination to the Federal Court but the application was dismissed.
+The Wangan and Jagalingou People appealed this determination to the Federal Court but the application was dismissed.
 An appeal from that decision has been lodged but has not yet been heard by the Full Federal Court.

 Wangan and Jagalingou elder Adrian Burragubba speaks about the mine in the following film from a story about the dispute on The Guardian website.